 - Adults with osteoporosis are more prone to fracturing a pelvic bone in an accident or fall

-- Some teen athletes may also injure this area while playing sports
+- Some teen athletes may also injure the pelvic area while playing sports

-Medical attention is needed for a complete exam and to assess the extent of the injury through x-rays and/or CT (computed tomography) scans.
+Medical attention is needed in order to get a complete exam and to assess the extent of the injury, normally through x-rays and/or CT (computed tomography) scans.
 The nerves and blood vessels in the legs are also checked for related damage.
 You should contact a physician immediately if you suspect your pelvic region is injured, as serious pelvis injuries often will not heal correctly on their own, which can cause more problems down the line.How Is a Pelvis Injury Treated?

-It depends on the extent of the damage.
+Treatment for a pelvic injury depends on the extent of the damage.
 Minor injuries may only need pain medication and can heal as a person uses crutches to walk.
 Sometimes, because a person may not be moving the legs during the healing period, blood thinners are prescribed to avoid the formation of blood clots.
-In more extensive fractures or breaks, surgery is used to reconstruct or strengthen the pelvic bones and may require screws, stabilizing plates, and/or traction to ensure that the internal organs can heal and the area can recover.
+In more extensive fractures or breaks, surgery is required to reconstruct or strengthen the pelvic bones and may require screws, stabilizing plates, and/or traction to ensure that the internal organs can heal and the area can recover.